keypup-io/cloudenvoy/README.md

 ![Build Status](https://github.com/keypup-io/cloudenvoy/workflows/Test/badge.svg) [![Gem Version](https://badge.fury.io/rb/cloudenvoy.svg)](https://badge.fury.io/rb/cloudenvoy)

+**Note**: this gem is currently in alpha stage and has not been tested in production yet.

 # Cloudenvoy

 Cross-application messaging framework for GCP Pub/Sub.

 Cloudenvoy provides an easy to use interface to GCP Pub/Sub.
 Using Cloudenvoy you can simplify cross-application event messaging by using a publish/subscribe approach.
 Pub/Sub is particularly suited for micro-service architectures where a great number of components need to be aware of other components' activities.
 In these architectures using point to point communication via API can quickly become messy and hard to maintain due to the number of interconnections to maintain.

-Pub/Sub solves that event distribution problem by allowing define to define topics, publishers and subscribers to distribute and process your messages.
-Cloudenvoy furthers simplify the process of setting up Pub/Sub by giving developers an object-oriented way of managing publishers and subscribers.
+Pub/Sub solves that event distribution problem by allowing developers to define topics, publishers and subscribers to distribute and process event messages.
+Cloudenvoy furthers simplifies the process of setting up Pub/Sub by giving developers an object-oriented way of managing publishers and subscribers.

 Cloudenvoy works with the local pub/sub emulator as well, meaning that you can work offline without access to GCP.